 In his 1714 book The Fable of The Bees, Mandeville describes a society of bees which takes the collective decision to ground its way of life on the ideas of reason, morality, discipline, and honesty.
 Initially the bees seem to do well but eventually their culture collapses into a dystopia from which they never recover.
-The moral of Mandeville’s story is that in order to survive and thrive, a society needs not just the virtues but also a range of vices: the bonds of selfishness, envy, competition, mysticism, and exploitation.
-The book ends with these famous lines:
+The moral of Mandeville’s story is that in order to survive and thrive, a society needs not just the virtues but also a range of vices: selfishness, envy, competition, mysticism, and exploitation.
+The book ends with these lines:

 Bare Virtue can't make Nations live